YHJYH/Yuheng-Jia/index.md

 My ambition is to become a full-stack Machine Learning Engineer, I am still working on it.

-I am currently living in London, UK, and I am looking for permanent job or internship in Machine Learning Engineer.
+I currently live in London, UK, and I am looking for permanent job or internship in Machine Learning / Data Science.

 My courses at UCL are:
 1. COMP0078 Supervised Learning